dhruv-pratap/pandoc_resume/markdown/resume.md

     Credit Card Payments space and in process also onboard it to our on-premise cloud "a-Platform-as-a-Service".

-    * I am currently assigned as the engineering lead for Barclays US migration to AWS.
-My role is to come up with a design and approach on how Barclays US can migrate its application to AWS in a phased manner.
+    * Currently leading teams of engineers to build Barclays next generation cards platform which will be able to support 50 million consumers with millions of daily transactions.
+This platform is being build on CQRS [Command Query Responsibility Segregation] pattern which allows it to be scalable because of its non blocking & reactive nature, and serves the growing needs of our organization.
+The platform will also allow Barclays to migrate its application to AWS in a phased manner.

 Jun 2010 - \ Jan 2012